ogulcanturan/Ogu.Response/README.md

 ### Handling Exceptions

-In ASP.NET Core, you can register the exception-handling middleware early in the pipeline to ensure consistent error responses using `JsonResponse`.
+In ASP.NET Core, you can register the exception-handling middleware early in the pipeline to ensure consistent error responses using `Response`.

 ```csharp
 app.UseExceptionHandler(cfg =>